Cherry pitter

-Design
+Function

 Use of a hand-held cherry pitter involves first removing the stem, then driving a plunger through the cherry in a way that the stone is ejected out the other side of the fruit, often attached to or held by the plunger.
 Some of the devices used hollow cylindrical plungers that cut the stone out along with adjacent flesh of the fruit.
 Other devices use a solid plungers (sometimes with teeth, sometimes just a solid shape) to force the pit to breach the flesh.
 In almost all cases, the fruit is supported against the plunger by a surface with a hole in the middle, so that the entire fruit does not rupture.

+Development

 The range of hand kitchen tools developed for this purpose is vast.
 Some have platforms to accommodate as many as 7 or more cherries to pit at the same time, employing multiple plungers.
 The mechanism for the plunger may be fully manual, or it may be retracted by a spring.
 The path of the plunger may be linear or curved, and the plunger itself may follow the curve of the path of motion.

-The cost of the gadget ranges from $1 to as much as $20, with the majority sold in grocery stores costing $5-10.
-In recent years, a number of "DIY" printable cherry pitter designs have been made available online for 3D printing.
+"DIY" printable cherry pitter designs have been made available online for 3D printing.
 Some cherry pitters can also be used as olive pitters.